 Cost of acute vs. community mental health care

-What seems so obvious to me is that mental health care is best delivered with an early-intervention, community-based approach.
+What seems so obvious to me is that mental health care is best delivered with an early intervention, community-based approach.
 If people are treated early in the course of their illness, they are more likely to respond to treatment and maintain greater functional ability.
 People who go chronically untreated or under-treated become more treatment-resistant.
 If these people don’t respond well enough to be treated on an acute inpatient ward, they may need to be transferred to a tertiary hospital, where stays aren’t measured in weeks but rather months or years.
-Early intervention certainly doesn’t guarantee someone won’t go down that road, but it significantly decreases the chances, and this is part of the reasoning behind proactive approaches like early psychosis intervention programs.
+Early intervention certainly doesn’t guarantee that someone won’t go down that road, but it significantly decreases the chances, and this is part of the reasoning behind proactive approaches like early psychosis intervention programs.

 While funding community mental health care may seem more expensive at first, the potential ripple effect would likely be huge.
 There would be savings in acute care costs.
 Intervening early would likely keep more people working for longer, and that means taxes going into the government coffers.
 People who are more mentally well would be better able to participate in the economy in other ways as well by getting out and engaging in their communities (i.e. spending money).